snyk/snyk-visual-studio-plugin/README.md

 ### Introduction

-Snykís Vulnerability Scanner helps you find and fix security vulnerabilities in your projects.
+Snyk‚Äôs Vulnerability Scanner helps you find and fix security vulnerabilities in your projects.
 Within a few seconds, the extension will provide a list of all the different types of issues identified, bucketed into categories, together with actionable fix advice:

 * Open Source Security - known vulnerabilities in both the direct and in-direct (transitive) open source dependencies you are pulling into the project.